fare/asdf/doc/best_practices.md

 The convention above allows ASDF 3 and later to find a secondary system by name, by first looking for the associated primary system.
-ASDF 3.2 or later will issue a `style-warning` when you violate this naming convention.
+ASDF 3.2 or later will issue a `warning` when you violate this naming convention.

+(Historically, ASDF 1 (and 2) allowed arbitrary names for secondary systems, and in practice many people used `foo-test` or such for secondary system names in `foo.asd`;
+however, ASDF 1 (and 2) couldn't find those systems by name, and horrific bugs could happen if a system was simultaneously defined in multiple files.)

 ### Simple System Definition